tuxnull/OpenDataRepository/README.md

 ## Setup
 Simply drag the files into a directory served by apache (PHP must be installed and active) and modify the SQL Settings in config.php

+## Demo
+A live demo of ODR is accessible at [https://setstorm.com/ODRDemo](https://setstorm.com/ODRDemo)